jupyterhub/team-compass/README.md

 ### Team Meetings

-**The JupyterHub Team meetings occur on the 3rd Thursday of every month, alternating at UTC 07:00 ([your timezone](http://arewemeetingyet.com/UTC/2019-08-15/07:00/q/Binder%20and%20JupyterHub%20team%20meeting)) and UTC 17:00 ([your timezone](http://arewemeetingyet.com/UTC/2019-07-18/17:00/q/Binder%20and%20JupyterHub%20team%20meeting))**.
+**The JupyterHub Team meetings occur on the 3rd Tuesday of every month, alternating at UTC 07:00 ([your timezone](http://arewemeetingyet.com/UTC/2019-08-15/07:00/q/Binder%20and%20JupyterHub%20team%20meeting)) and UTC 17:00 ([your timezone](http://arewemeetingyet.com/UTC/2019-07-18/17:00/q/Binder%20and%20JupyterHub%20team%20meeting))**.
 These are open to the community and we'd love for you to join!